Dr. Ahava Shira,

 Having the support of a writing mentor who gently guided me through the process of editing and shaping my story was so important and I am grateful to feminist author Betsy Warland for her guidance.

-For writers who are wanting to dive deeper into the heart and craft of writing, this 6 month mentorship helps them bring more of their stories to life.
+For writers who are wanting to dive deeper into the heart and craft of writing, I offer mentorship to help bring more of your stories to life.
+We gather, write, edit and develop our voices, while dreaming into the ways we want to share our words in the world.

-Enter the Garden is a 6 month journey of belonging to a wild, daring and caring community of writers devoted to cultivating and celebrating each other’s beautiful words.
+You will be supported to Unveil Your Stories and express yourself freely while belonging to a wild, daring and caring community of writers devoted to cultivating and celebrating each other’s beautiful words.

 In mid-2021, as we were preparing to move, amid all the uncertainty, fear and grief of these difficult times, I said to my husband, “I wrote my way onto the farm, I will write my way off.”